YouStock/go-aura/README.md

 ### Programatically interfacing Aura nodes

-As a developer, sooner rather than later you'll want to start interacting with Aura and the Ethereum network via your own programs and not manually through the console.
+As a developer, sooner rather than later you'll want to start interacting with Aura via your own programs and not manually through the console.
 To aid this, Aura has built in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [Aura specific APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)).
 These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).